afbjorklund/fedora-lima/README.md

 Podman version 1 (varlink) created virtual machines using [Fedora Linux](https://github.com/boot2podman/boot2podman-fedora-iso).

+Doing an ISO would require writing a custom "kickstart" file, for Lima.

+It would be a "live" image, similar to [alpine-lima](https://github.com/afbjorklund/alpine-lima).
+See the [fedora-live](https://github.com/afbjorklund/fedora-live) files.

 ## Usage

 Run `limactl start fedora-podman.yaml` to create a Lima instance named "fedora-podman".